-The Rotary Club of Staines is once again repeating its annual programme to donate a copy of the Usborne Illustrated Dictionary to the current Year 5 pupils in the schools in Staines and Laleham.
+The Rotary Club of Staines has once again repeated its annual programme to donate a copy of the Usborne Illustrated Dictionary to the current Year 3 and 5 pupils in the schools in Staines and Laleham.

 The club has raised thousands of pounds for charities and good causes over the years, and its members give freely of their time and effort to help many organisations.

 A number of local charities have benefited from donations made by the club, including Daybreak, Home-Start, the Spelthorne MS Society, the Staines Parochial Charities, the Surrey Community Development Trust and Voluntary Action in Spelthorne (VAIS).